ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## Are there limits on script length?

-Individual scripts are limited to 10 kilibytes.
-Larger scripts can be segmented into smaller scripts and edited individually.
+There are no limits for total script length.
+That said, scripts that are larger than 10 kilibytes will need to be broken up into segments of 10kb.
+Segments can be added using the plus symbol when uploading a script.

 ## Can I load external assets into my project (textures, audio, etc)?